tony-twotimes/From-RCE-to-Database-Compromise/README.md

-# From RCE to Database Compromise: Post-Exploitation Pivoting
+# From RCE to Database Compromise

 ## Objective